Cathodoluminescence excitation spectroscopy: nanoscale imaging of excitation pathways

-For the nanospheres (Fig. \ref{CLE}D and Fig. \ref{SameAxisNanoSFig2}-\ref{CLE_nanosphere_aloof_impact}) with the electron beam incident on the SiO$_2$ shell photon emission is due to the Au nanosphere SP decay (2.0-2.4 eV) and SiO$_2$ TR (2.6-4.0 eV), while higher energy losses do not contribute to light emission in the emission detection range (some spurious coincidences are detected, but this cannot be avoided).
+For the nanospheres (Fig. \ref{CLE_Plasmons}D and Fig. \ref{SameAxisNanoSFig2}-\ref{CLE_nanosphere_aloof_impact}) with the electron beam incident on the SiO$_2$ shell, photon emission is due to the Au nanosphere SP decay (2.0-2.4 eV) and SiO$_2$ TR (2.6-4.0 eV), while higher energy losses do not contribute to light emission in the emission detection range.
 This is a reassuring observation, as photonic modes such as plasmons or TR are created in phase with the electron field and can only be created by loss events with energies in the same range as the emission ones \cite{paper149}.
+In the same line, the relative QE is featureless above the SP and TR energies.
+This is expected as for a phase-locked excitation, we do indeed expect that all the light emitted at a given frequency to have been triggered by an extinction event at the same energy - no energy is transfer from higher frequencies.
 A similar observation is reported by Feist et al. on micrometric photonic structures using an equivalent EELS-CL coincidence experiment \cite{Feist2022}.
-The observation of these coincidence events and decay channels essentially validate our methodology.
+We note that in general, some spurious coincidences (SM section \ref{Spurious}) are detected, but this cannot be avoided: part of them stem from detector noise (PMT photocathode, ambient light leakage) or from the poissonian nature of the electron source used (this could be improved with a pulsed electron source or a better detector temporal point spread function).
+Also, the SP and the TR peaks observed are modulated by the PMT response to photons are a function of wavelength: coincidence events outside the PMT response range are missed.

-In a thin \textit{h}-BN flake ($<$50 nm), the CLE and relative QE spectra show contributions from TR, NBE, bulk plasmons and higher energies towards light emission (4.1 eV defect and TR, included in our detection range).
+As the observation of these coincidence events and decay channels in the simplest case of phase-locked excitations validate our methodology, we turn to the more involved case of semiconductors emission.
+In a thin \textit{h}-BN flake ($<$50 nm), the CLE spectra show contributions from TR, NBE, bulk plasmons and higher energies towards light emission (4.1 eV defect and TR, included in our detection range).
 As discussed, the contribution from TR is usually missed in EELS spectra because of its small cross section.
-As a matter of fact, they are invisible in the EELS and CL spectra of Fig. \ref{Exc-Dec_Pathways}B. In the CLE spectra (Fig. \ref{CLE}E) their contribution (at 1e-5 event counts compared to the regular EELS counts, a typical 2 orders of magnitude better sensitivity than previously demonstrated) is revealed, as a signature of the high sensitivity of CLE, much along the lines of PLE.
+As a matter of fact, they are invisible in the EELS and CL spectra of Fig. \ref{Exc-Dec_Pathways}B. In the CLE spectra (Fig. \ref{CLE_hBN}A-B) their contribution (at 1e-5 event counts compared to the regular EELS counts, a typical 2 orders of magnitude better sensitivity than previously demonstrated) is revealed, as a signature of the high sensitivity of CLE, much along the lines of PLE.
+The emission of the 4.1 eV defect is peaked between 3.65 and 4.1 eV, while that of TR is much broader.
+The use of a broadband filter (3.65 to 4.1 eV) filters out part of the TR contribution (Fig. \ref{CLE_hBNFiltered}).